 So, if you fear a Probation Violation is going to be filed by your probation officer contact Taracks & Associates, at 813-281-2897 today for your Free Consultation.

 We will discuss the facts of your possible probation violation.

-We will then develop the best defense to protect your freedom, whether it is a Motion to Set Bond, a Turn-In Hearing arranged for the presentment of our clients in front of the Court, or a Bond Reduction Hearing to present evidence, facts or circumstances for the Court to consider setting a bond, approve the use of an ankle monitor, or even Release on Recognizance.
-These Court Hearings are more likely to have a favorable result if we are aggressive and proactive in addressing the issues that have arisen while on probation rather that wait for that unwelcome knock on the door by the authorities trying to arrest you on a Probation Violation Warrant.
+We will then develop the best defense to protect your freedom, whether it is a Motion to Set Bond, a Turn-In Hearing arranged for the presentment of our clients in front of the Court, or a Bond Reduction Hearing to present evidence, facts, or circumstances for the Court to consider setting a bond, approve the use of an ankle monitor, or even Release on Recognizance.
+These Court Hearings are more likely to have a favorable result if we are aggressive and proactive in addressing the issues that have arisen while on probation rather than wait for that unwelcome knock on the door by the authorities trying to arrest you on a Probation Violation Warrant.

 These are strategies that are best developed during a consultation with a Criminal Defense Attorney who has the experience to know what has the best prospect of success in front of the Judge on your case.

 The Defense Lawyers at Taracks & Associates, have been handling violations of supervision for more than 20 years, and we have invaluable experience to provide to you or your loved on to achieve the best possible outcome for a Probation Violation.